chuchiy/phpex/README.md

 ```

-- *Method Level*
+### *Method Level Plugin*

-Method plugin install with method annotation, $pex/$route->bindAnnotation should be called to bind a annotation command to a high-order plugin.
-High-order plugin is a callable receive annotation command name and args pass to annotation command, return a valid plugin, so you a utilize the args pass to annotation command
+Method plugin install with method annotation, `$pex->bindAnnotation` or `$route->bindAnnotation` should be called to bind a annotation command to a high-order plugin.
+High-order plugin is a callable receive annotation command name and args pass to annotation command, return a valid plugin, so you can utilize the args pass to annotation command

 ```php
 class Foo {